Foguang Temple

-Foguang Temple (佛光寺) is a Buddhist temple located five kilometres from Doucun, Wutai County, Shanxi Province of China.
+Foguang Temple (佛光寺; lit.
+"Temple of Buddha's Light") is a Buddhist temple located five kilometres from Doucun Town, Wutai County, Shanxi Province of China.
+The temple complex covers approximately 8.4 acres and contains over 120 structures dating from the Northern Wei dynasty to the Qing dynasty.
+The temple is inscribed as part of the Mount Wutai UNESCO World Heritage Site.

 The major hall of the temple is the Dongda Hall, built in 857 AD, during the Tang dynasty (618–907).
+It is the third earliest preserved timber structure in China.
+The Dongda Hall is the only building to contain Tang-dynasty architecture, sculpture, mural painting, and calligraphic inscriptions in a single structure, known as the "Four Supremacies", and the temple is regarded as China's foremost national treasure of ancient architecture.

-According to architectural records, it is the third earliest preserved timber structure in China.
-It was rediscovered by the 20th-century architectural historian Liang Sicheng (1901–1972) in 1937, while an older hall at Nanchan Temple was discovered by the same team a year later.
+The temple was rediscovered by architectural historians Liang Sicheng and Lin Huiyin in 1937, while an older smaller hall at Nanchan Temple was discovered by the same team a year later.
 The temple also contains another significant hall dating from 1137 called the Wenshu Hall.
-In addition, the second oldest existing pagoda in China (after the Songyue Pagoda), dating from the 6th century, is located in the temple grounds.
-Today the temple is part of a UNESCO World Heritage site and is undergoing restoration.
+The temple grounds also contain one of only two surviving Northern Wei pagodas in China.